 The green-leafed, white-flowered species was introduced to the U.S. in 1880, but was not generally known until the purple-leafed, pink-flowering forms were introduced in the late 1980s/early 1990s.
 Since that time, these plants with their masses of blooms from mid-March through mid-April, and scattered blossoms during the rest of the season, have become justifiably very popular.

 Loropetalum chinense is an evergreen shrub that generally grows to a height of 10 to 15 feet with a similar to somewhat smaller width.
 However, it is capable of greater height as evidenced by the 100-year-old specimens in Aiken that are 35 feet tall.
 It has a loose, slightly open habit and a roughly rounded to vase-shaped form with a medium-fine texture.
-The simple, finely toothed to entire (smooth-edged) leaves are 1 to 2½ inches long and arranged alternately on somewhat arching branches.
-The white to off-white flowers are about one inch long with petals that are 1/16th inch wide.
+The simple, finely toothed to entire (smooth-edged) leaves are 1- to 2½-inches long and arranged alternately on somewhat arching branches.
+The white to off-white or pink flowers are about one-inch long with petals that are 1/16th-inch wide.
 Generally, 3 to 6 blooms are clustered at the tips of shoots as well as in leaf axils.

-The growth rate on upright, taller cultivars is fast.
+The growth rate on upright, taller cultivars is medium to fast.